-In fact, other parents have submitted the courses they’ve written and Lee Giles, the creator of EP, is compiling a larger electives base.
+Other homeschool parents have submitted the courses they’ve written, and Lee Giles, the creator of EP, is compiling a more extensive electives base.
 This is what Lee said about the units and electives:

 You can read the full list of what’s planned on the courses page.
 If a course is listed as “parent submitted,” then it was something sent to me by an EP user.
 I haven’t worked through it to check content.
 Some of them are in 180-day format, some aren’t.
 Some have tests and answers; some do not.
 They are just shared as a way to help each other out.